 enjoy scenic drives in Bantry and West Cork

 Bantry’s fantastic location at the heart of West Cork, means we are very lucky to have several stunning scenic drives on our doorstep.
 We are located on the Wild Atlantic Way, the famous touring route of southern Ireland, so perfectly placed for you to explore this beautiful part of Ireland.
-Hop in the car, get out for the day, the come back and recharge in Bantry.
+Hop in the car, get out for the day, then come back and recharge in Bantry.

 Vaughan’s Pass / The Wild Atlantic View